norvig/paip-lisp/docs/chapter1.md

 equivalent to the first one, but it makes it easier to think about and design function definitions.

-Next I show an abstract description of the f i rst-name problem, to emphasize the design of the function and the fact that recursive solutions are not tied to Lisp in
+Next I show an abstract description of the first-name problem, to emphasize the design of the function and the fact that recursive solutions are not tied to Lisp in
 anyway: